 How our Quotation Forms can Help (5 productivity boosters)

 Creating a procurement form — Quotation form or RFP from scratch is not in every business manager’s top 10 list of items they want to be doing at work each day.
 For most of us, it is not even in the top 100!
-Purchasing professionals are results oriented…they want to be reporting to management on $’s saved, contracts awarded, trends and not that they spent their entire day drafting a RFP!
-The Request for Quote (RFQ) and other procurement related forms like a Request for Proposal (RFP) are important and do require a strict attention to detail.
+Purchasing professionals are results oriented…they prefer to be reporting to management on $’s saved, contracts awarded, trends and not that they spent their entire day drafting an RFP!
+The Request for Quote (RFQ) and other procurement-related forms, like a Request for Proposal (RFP), are important and do require a strict attention to detail.
 Is there an easier way to accomplish this task so you can spend your time on more fruitful projects?

 Here is a link to the list of some of the forms we offer: https://www.rfqpro.com/pack-breakdown